 One of the things students love about Glitch is that in addition to learning to code, the site is a collaborative community.
 The site provides live corrective edits that visualize how each change affects the projects students are working on.
 Students create both practice projects and live web apps.

-Scratch isn’t just one of our “What is Coding for Kids Guide” recommendations, it’s one of the platforms Geekedu instructors use to develop our students.
+Scratch isn’t just one of our recommendations.
 We prefer Scratch because it is visually engaging, intuitive, and effective.
 It’s ideal for creative projects such as stories, games, and animations.
 While students can learn solo, our teachers will further their training by creating structured Scratch assignments.
+How To Make A Game On Scratch.

 Tynker empowers kids to learn to code with apps and games, selecting what they want to learn next.
 Beginners start with age-level classes and advance from there.
 Tynker continues to expand its courses and offers camps for Minecraft modding, game design, Python, and more.